MrJuantastic/JuanAvalos/content/posts/2020-01-happily-ever-avalos-and-2020-visions.md

 Fish: I just can’t control this and it stresses me out.
 I need to work on not getting anxious over situations I cannot control.

-Me: You are already doing everything you can.
+<span style="color:darkorange">Me</span>: You are already doing everything you can.
 We both know how hard your job is and I am not asking you to do more than that.
 Your job ensures we have food on the table and a roof over our heads.

 Fish: It just feels like I am not doing enough and it’s just hard.

-Me: All of this is hard for me too.
+<span style="color:darkorange">Me</span>: All of this is hard for me too.
 For the most part I am the one that keeps the house clean and running.
 I’m the one that does most of the cooking to make sure you have food for your shifts and when you wake up after your shifts.
 I am the one that keeps track of our finances and stresses about making sure all the bills get paid.
 I deal with addressing all my family drama because God knows no one else will do.
 I support your family too and help with your family drama.
 I had to do all that while still working to finish my grad school applications.

 *We look at each other as the rain gets louder outside.*

-Me: I just feel -
+<span style="color:darkorange">Me</span>: I just feel -

 Fish: I know, I know we have to budget better.

-Me: That wasn’t even it.
+<span style="color:darkorange">Me</span>: That wasn’t even it.

 Fish: Then what is it?

-Me: I FEEL FUCKING SAD.
+<span style="color:darkorange">Me</span>: I FEEL FUCKING SAD.

 *Fish gets caught off guard by what I said.
 I begin to cry.
 Her face immediately softens.*

-Me: I feel like I have been in a depression over the last three months.
+<span style="color:darkorange">Me</span>: I feel like I have been in a depression over the last three months.
 Our finances are fucked, my sleep schedule is super off, and my mental health is at an all-time low.
 My grandmother literally just passed away and with everything going on I feel like I haven’t been able to grieve.
 You get anxious and emotional when you are stressed out because that’s who you are (Fish chuckles at this remark) and I feel that even with all of this going on, I have to be the one to keep us positive and moving forward because otherwise we will both collapse.
 You said it earlier that misery loves company.
 I know for a fact that if I don’t keep it together, we will collapse.

 *I wipe the tears from my eyes but continue crying.
 Fish hold my hand.*